For around $10 you can grow fresh salad fixings to harvest for months

-Seeds for Generations has Black Seeded Simpson Lettuce and heirloom variety with large, loose, light-green, lightly crumpled leaves that is a popular standard among green-leaf lettuces.
+Seeds for Generations has Black Seeded Simpson Lettuce and heirloom variety with large, loose, light-green, lightly crumpled leaves that are a popular standard among green-leaf lettuces.
 Its inner leaves blanch nearly white.
-The plant is large and upright, and is slow to bolt.
+The plant is large and upright and is slow to bolt.
 It withstands heat, drought, and frost and matures in 40-65 days.

 Dark Lolla Rossa lettuce is one of the most deeply curled loose-leaf lettuces.
-Beautiful magenta leaves with light green bases.
-It has a mild flavor and the plant, when cut will continue to put on new leaves.
+It has beautiful magenta leaves with light green bases.
+It has a mild flavor and when you cut the plant it will continue to put on new leaves.
 Sow spring or fall, maturity 45-75 days.

 There are several Butterhead types like May Queen, which is a loose-heading lettuce with dark green leaves that are a bit thicker than those of iceberg lettuce.
 Butterheads develop a light yellow, buttery appearance and are very attractive in salads.
 It matures in 60 days, but you can begin picking leaves much earlier.